 The glory years

 Along with Franco Nero and Terence Hill, Giuliano Gemma is one of the most successful Italian actors of the spaghetti western genre.
-Even in Italy he is primarily considered as a western actor, even though he appeared in most other genre movies, and his critically most acclaimed performance was that of a soldier in the art-house movie Il Deserto dei Tartari (1976, Valerio Zurlini), for which he received the prestigious Davide di Donatello award.
-He was also awarded on several international festivals for his performance in Pascale Squitieri's Il Prefetto di Ferro (1977).
+Even in Italy he is primarily considered a western actor, even though he appeared in most other movie genres, and his most critically acclaimed performance was that of a soldier in the art-house movie Il Deserto dei Tartari (1976, Valerio Zurlini), for which he received the prestigious Davide di Donatello award.
+He was also awarded at several international festivals for his performance in Pascale Squitieri's Il Prefetto di Ferro (1977).
 He also played Robin Hood in L'Arciere di Sherwood (1970).
 In daily life Gemma is known as a very nice person, but he could be quite demanding on the set.
 For Arizona Colt he (and director Lupo) fired nearly the entire crew of the Spanish production company, so a new (French) company had to be found to finance the movie.
 On several occasions he called for his friend Nello Pazzafini because he was not satisfied with the stunt men he had to work with.
 Another personal friend was Sergio Leone, but remarkably he never worked with him.
 This is often mentioned as one of the reasons why he never really cracked the American market.
 Both in Europe and the Middle East his popularity fluctuated over the years, but in Japan he has always been a superstar.
-In interview added as extras to the French releases of the Ringo movies, his daughter Vera tells about a trip to Japan, where her father was stared at every street corner and women nearly fainted when they caught a glimpse of him.
-Gemma gave his name to a clothing line of a renowed Japanese Fashion House, and the company Suzuki introduced two types of scooters carrying his name, Suzuki-Gemma.
-He is still active as an actor, but mainly for television.
+In an interview added as an extra to the French releases of the Ringo movies, his daughter Vera tells about a trip to Japan, where on every street corner her father was stared at and women nearly fainted when they caught a glimpse of him.
+Gemma gave his name to a clothing line of a renowned Japanese Fashion House, and the company Suzuki introduced two types of scooters carrying his name, Suzuki-Gemma.
+He remained active as an actor, but mainly for television.